chivandikwa/gatsby-casper/src/content/decision-records.md

 An Architecture Decision Record (ADR) is a software design choice documentation that addresses a functional or non-functional requirement that is architecturally significant.

-Having this record keeping allows the team to easily go back in time to understand the current status and be better able to pivot with complete knowledge.
+Having this record-keeping allows the team to easily go back in time to understand the current status and be better able to pivot with complete knowledge.
 These prove very useful for new joiners as well.
 Another key thing is that when the team decides on something and someone is tasked with putting it down as a record, often that could identify gaps or misalignment and allow addressing this early on particularly when examples are involved.

 ## Example